grantj-re3/FlindersDSpace-csv2xmlstruct/README.md

 (as discussed in the [Concepts](#concepts) section above).

-In order to prepare for phase 3 (Update old items with new field values) your should create a CSV file containing only items which have been plucked out of the SAF.
+In order to prepare for phase 3 (Update old items with new field values) you should create a CSV file containing only items which have been plucked out of the SAF-tree.
 After running bin/erasaf_pluckitem.rb (which creates the file plucked_items_regex.txt) you can do that as below.
 ```
 # Copy the header line from the earlier database extract
 head -1 itemHdl_colHdl_ResearchPubEra.csv > itemHdl_colHdl_ResearchPubEra_pluckedout.csv

 # Extract the plucked-out lines from the earlier database extract
 egrep -f plucked_items_regex.txt itemHdl_colHdl_ResearchPubEra.csv >> itemHdl_colHdl_ResearchPubEra_pluckedout.csv
 ```